HexaneNetworks/Gmod.RunStringDebug/README.md

 # Gmod RunString Debug
 A simple Lua script to debug and print the source of RunString errors in Garry's Mod.

+## Installation Instructions
+1. Download the `hexanerunstringdebug.lua` script.
+2. Add/upload it to your servers `garrysmod/lua/autorun` directory.
+3. Restart the server and wait for the runstring error to appear.
+Next to it, you'll see more information including the source of the error.

 ## Why does this error show?
 Commonly, a run string error will display when you are using leaked/malicious addons with a backdoor script embedded.
 We always advise to **never** use leaked/free addons of paid versions as 9/10 contain harmful backdoors which almost always severely harm your server.
 Support the developers time and work by purchasing their addons, don't use leaks.